adegard/markdown-cv/index.md

 Chemical process engineer & Lean Six Sigma Black Belt

-- I was working as Chemical process engineer and Six Sigma Black Belt at Solvay (ex-Rhodia) at Ospiate di Bollate production site, Italy.
+- I was working as Chemical process engineer and Six Sigma Black Belt.
+This qualification, allowed me to lead over 10+ international projects.
 - During my time there, I was also responsible for World Class Manufacturing (following production KPI).
-My Black Belt qualification, allowed me to lead over 10 international projects.
 - I also designed new plants and chemical process modifications (elaboration of P&I, data sheet, specifications), for various plant modifications, meanwhile designing logical control sequences, and conducting HAZOP studies.
 This site is specialized in the production of surfactants for the industry and agriculture.